apache/gravitino/CONTRIBUTING.md

 ## Community and communication

-Join the [community chat](https://datastrato-community.slack.com) to discuss ideas and seek help.
+Join the [community discourse group](https://gravitino.discourse.group) to discuss ideas and seek help.
 You are also encouraged to use GitHub discussions and follow Datastrato on social media to stay updated on project news.

 ## License